The Casson-Sullivan invariant for homeomorphisms of 4-manifolds: The Casson-Sullivan invariant

 We can say more in the case of self-homeomorphisms.
-Let $\widetilde{\pi}_0\Homeo(X,\partial X)$ denote the pseudo-mapping class group of $X$ relative to $\partial X$, i.e. the quotient of $\Homeo(X,\partial X)$ by those homeomorphisms which are pseudo-isotopic to the identity (see \Cref{def:mapping_class_groups} and \Cref{rmk:blockeo}).
+Let $\widetilde{\pi}_0\Homeo(X,\partial X)$ denote the pseudo-mapping class group of $X$ relative to $\partial X$, i.e.\ the quotient of $\Homeo(X,\partial X)$ by those homeomorphisms which are pseudo-isotopic to the identity (see \zcref{dfn:mapping_class_groups} and \zcref{rmk:blockeo}).
 Then we have the following result.

 \begin{prop} Let $X$ be a smooth $4$-manifold.
 Then the map sending a representative of a pseudo-isotopy class of self-homeomorphisms to its Casson-Sullivan invariant is a crossed homomorphism.
 In other words, if $f,g\colon X\to X$ are representatives of pseudo-isotopy classes of self-homeomorphisms then